 Speaking of mobile, Under Armour an athleticwear brand which has plans on passing Nike with increasing sales and being number 1 in sportwear, reported that 23% of their online sales was via mobile devices.

 Forrester research showed that mobile affects offline sales and the effect is increasing continuously.
 Thus, now companies are trying to improve their omnichannel experiences.
-For some omnichannel trends that companies are empolying you can check here.
 In addition to those, e-retailers have started to show 3D images of furniture in the customers own house.

 However, 24 % of the customers said that they would spend more to pass the free shipping threshold.

-As ecommerce continues on growing, it is important to learn from what big companies focus on, and the marketing strategies to success as a relatively small ecommerce company.
+As e-commerce continues growing, it is important to learn from what big companies focus on, and the marketing strategies to success as a relatively small e-commerce company.

 Hope to bring you more of the trends and tips next week!